golanlevin/show2024/meshy2024/meshy_ab/README.md

 # AB Setup

+#### Project Description

-*Meshy* (1998, revised 2024) is an interactive drawing environment in which the user's strokes scaffold a gauzy mesh of animated elements.
+*Meshy* (1998, revised 2024) is an interactive gestural abstraction in which a participant's strokes are used to scaffold a gauzy mesh of animated elements.
 The mesh continually bridges the user's two most recent marks; by drawing, users can tease the mesh in real-time.
 In addition to its interactive mode, each token is initialized with a uniquely generated mesh composition.

 *Meshy* was originally developed in 1998, while Levin was a researcher in the Aesthetics and Computation Group at the MIT Media Laboratory.
-This official release has been ported from C++ to pure JavaScript using the HTML5 Canvas API.
+This official NFT release has been ported from C++ and Java (Processing) to pure JavaScript using the HTML5 Canvas API.

+#### Display Notes

+In its interactive mode, the Meshy drawing environment develops a responsive mesh using the participant's two most recent marks.
+To get started, draw two gestural strokes using your mouse, touchpad, or multitouch tablet surface.
+After thirty seconds without interaction, Meshy enters a self-playing generative mode.
+Each Meshy token is initialized with a uniquely generated composition that can be recalled using the "r" key, and whose space of possibilities can be explored using the "n" key.

 ---